PaloAltoNetworks/pan-cortex-data-lake-python/README.rst

 `API Explorer <https://github.com/PaloAltoNetworks/apiexplorer>`__ may optionally be used to perform OAuth 2.0 and fetch tokens.

-For more information visit the following RTD page:: `Credentials <https://pancloud.readthedocs.io/en/latest/guides/credentials.html>`__
+For more information visit the following RTD page: `Credentials <https://pancloud.readthedocs.io/en/latest/guides/credentials.html>`__

 Example
 -------